IsshikiHugh/CmdOven/docs/third_party_setup/bark.md

   - passive: Adds the notification to the list without waking the screen.
   - critical: Yes it's critical!

-- `group` : Group messages, and notifications will display in the notification center by group.
+- `group` : Group messages.
+Notifications will be displayed in the notification center by group.
 You can also view different groups in the history list.
 - `url` : The URL to redirect to when the push notification is tapped.